Largest crystal cave in the world

 A group of scientists known as the Naica Project have been studying these caverns.
 The scientists were descending into this strange world of darkness and heat.
 During the research the scientists were filming inside the giant crystal caves providing an amazing documentary video for BBC, Discovery Channel and National Geographic.
 Entering the cave is like an extreme journey to the center of the Earth.
 It is indeed extreme exploration and without proper equipment you might be in dangerous troubles already within 10-15 minutes.

-The researchers found evidence for the existence of further chambers, however they were impossible to reach without destroying some of the giant crystals.
+The researchers found evidence for the existence of further chambers, however it was impossible to go further without destroying some of the giant crystals.
 So it is very plausible that even larger crystals might be hidden in these unexplored caverns.
 Some of the pictures below are from this research expedition.

 Read also: Pre-historical Life in the Bulgarian Caves